UBIEEE/Salty_Capybara_Proposal_Example/README.md

 - We'll discuss the sensors later
 - Sensors have multiple inputs to the code such as bool,double,int,str types and what not.
 I just have to figure out what types come out of each.
 Sensors to code:
-- Proximity: Double
+- Proximity: Double?
-- Gyroscope
+- Gyroscope: Double?
+To determine how much it should rotate by
-- Motor
+- Motor: Probably int to limit the speed.
 -

 ### Hardware Plan